 But don’t forget about adding artificial light.
-Room for lamps and a good overhead light make all the difference.
-With this in mind, be sure to scout out plug locations to make sure you can put lamps in where you need them.
-If unavailable, be sure you’ve got enough power strips.
+Room for floor lamps, table lamps and a good overhead light make all the difference.
+Lighting has the power to change your mood and is extremely important when trying to maintain a productive mentality.
+With this essential furniture feature in mind, be sure to scout out plug locations to ensure sure you can include lamps wherever you may need them.

 Choose a space where you have an excellent WiFi connection.
 Even better, choose a room your router is near or in.

-Your router will struggle to travel through walls, so if it is on the first floor in the south-east corner of the house, you’re going to struggle with a connection on the second floor in the north-west corner.
+Your router will struggle to travel through walls, so if it is located in your Living Room or Dining Room and your Home Office is located on the floor above, you’re going to struggle with a connection.

-This seems obvious, but there’s a good chance you’ve never tried to Skype anyone or download a large file while in the room that will become your office.
-Getting all set up to find your WiFi barely exists is going to be a frustration, to put it mildly!
+This seems obvious, but there’s a good chance you’ve never tried to Skype or productively work while in the room that will become your new home office.

 If the only available room has a terrible connection, see about setting up the router in your office.
 Alternatively, a WiFi extender could very well solve a good portion of your problems.